LPDDR: laptop RAM vs desktop RAM

 Start here

 LPDDR (soldered, low-power) dominates thin laptops — no post-purchase RAM upgrade.
 Desktop DDR4/DDR5 DIMMs are socketed and replaceable.
 SO-DIMM laptops split the difference — upgradeable if slots exist.
-Buy soldered configs with the RAM you will need for the device’s life.

 What you'll notice in everyday use

-Buying 16 GB soldered for “light use” that becomes heavy use in year three means buying a whole new machine.
+Buying 16 GB soldered for "light use" that becomes heavy use in year three means buying a whole new machine.
 Gaming laptops with SO-DIMM let you jump 16 → 32 GB when titles demand it.
-Desktop builders swap DIMMs freely — wider MT/s bins and dual-channel trivially.

 What to buy, install, or enable

-- Upgradeable laptop: confirm 2× slots vs single — dual-channel still matters.
+Ultrabook soldered: max RAM at purchase.
+Upgradeable laptop: confirm 2× slots versus single — dual-channel still matters.

 Going deeper: the core idea

 LPDDR5X runs at low voltage with high effective MT/s thanks to short traces to the SoC — Apple Silicon and premium ultrabooks exploit this.
 DDR5 DIMMs on desktops hit high MT/s with XMP and large heatsinks.
-Performance is not “LPDDR slow” — often the opposite per watt — but upgrade path is the real differentiator.

 Technical details